lammps/lammps/doc/src/Developer_grid.rst

 its particles to be mapped to grid cells.
 The default value is 0.0.

-Some commands, like the :doc:`kspace_style pppm <kspace_style>` commmand, map values (charge in the case of PPPM) to a stencil of grid cells beyond the grid cell the particle is in.
+Some commands, like the :doc:`kspace_style pppm <kspace_style>` command, map values (charge in the case of PPPM) to a stencil of grid cells beyond the grid cell the particle is in.
 The stencil extent may be different in the low and high directions.
 The *set_stencil_atom()* method defines the maximum values of those 2 extents, assumed to be the same in each of the 3 dimensions.
-Both the lo and hi valuse are specified as positive integers.
+Both the lo and hi values are specified as positive integers.
 The default values are both 0.

-Some commands, like the :doc:`kspace_style pppm <kspace_style>` commmand, shift the position of an atom when mapping it to a grid cell, based on the size of the stencil used to map values to the grid (charge in the case of PPPM).
-The lo and hi arguments of the *set_shift_atom()* method are the minimum shift in the low direction and the maxmimum shift in the high direction, assumed to be the same in each of the 3 dimensions.
+Some commands, like the :doc:`kspace_style pppm <kspace_style>` command, shift the position of an atom when mapping it to a grid cell, based on the size of the stencil used to map values to the grid (charge in the case of PPPM).
+The lo and hi arguments of the *set_shift_atom()* method are the minimum shift in the low direction and the maxmium shift in the high direction, assumed to be the same in each of the 3 dimensions.
 The shifts should be fractions of a grid cell size with values between 0.0 and 1.0 inclusive.
 The default values are both 0.0.
 See the src/pppm.cpp file for examples of these lo/hi values for regular and staggered grids.

 Some methods like the :doc:`fix ttm/grid <fix_ttm>` command, perform
-finite difference kinds of operations on the grid, to diffuse electon heat in the case of the two-temperature model (TTM).
+finite difference kinds of operations on the grid, to diffuse electron heat in the case of the two-temperature model (TTM).
 This operation uses ghost grid values beyond the owned grid values the processor updates.
 The *set_stencil_grid()* method defines the extent of this stencil in both directions, assumed to be the same in each of the 3 dimensions.
-Both the lo and hi valuse are sepecified as positive integers.
+Both the lo and hi values are specified as positive integers.
 The default values are both 0.

-The kspace_style pppm commmands allow a grid to be defined which overlays a volume which extends beyond the simulation box in the z dimension.
-This is for the purpose of modeling a 2d-periodic slab (non-perioidc in z) as if it were a larger 3d periodic sytem, extended (with empty space) in the z dimension.
-The :doc:`kspace_modify slab
-<kspace_modify>` command is used to specify the ratio of the larger
-volume to the simulation volume; a volume ratio of ~3 is typical.
+The kspace_style pppm commands allow a grid to be defined which overlays a volume which extends beyond the simulation box in the z dimension.
+This is for the purpose of modeling a 2d-periodic slab (non-periodic in z) as if it were a larger 3d periodic system, extended (with empty space) in the z dimension.
+The :doc:`kspace_modify slab <kspace_modify>` command is used to specify the ratio of the larger volume to the simulation volume; a volume ratio of ~3 is typical.
 For this kind of model, the PPPM caller sets the global grid size *gnz* ~3x larger than it would be otherwise.
 This same ratio is passed by the PPPM caller as the *factor* argument to the Grid class via the *set_zfactor()* method (*set_yfactor()* for 2d grids).
 The Grid class will then assign ownership of the 1/3 of grid cells that overlay the simulation box to the processors which also overlay the simulation box.
 The remaining 2/3 of the grid cells are assigned to processors whose subdomains are adjacent to the upper z boundary of the simulation box.

 ----------